TUDelftNAS/Delftvisor/design/design.md

 ### Topology discovery PacketOut
 Periodically sent PacketOut packets to every physical port to check if a link (still) is present.

+The topology discovery packets are LLDP packets sent in a reserved slice with id 0.

 # Data necessary
 This section lists what data needs to be saved in the Hypervisor to function.